aliang/google_contacts_api/README.markdown

 by jeweler).

 * Any missing tests! (using RSpec, please)
-* Read more contact information (structured name, address, phone, ...)
+* Read more contact information (structured name, address, ...)
 * Get single contacts and groups
 * Posting/putting/deleting groups, contacts and their photos.
 This might require XML?
-* Test other OAuth libraries ([oauth2](https://github.com/intridea/oauth2) is next on my list).
-Does Google support OAuth 2.0 for contacts?
+* Adapter layer for different OAuth libraries?
+I'm not sure there are any other widely used libraries though
 * Support ClientLogin (maybe not, since Google's old library covers it)

 ## Contributing to google_contacts_api